Signs of Labor: How To Know When Baby Is Coming - Baby Chick

 Your Water Breaks

 This seldom happens as we see it in the movies.
-Many women may notice a trickle of excess water and have difficulty deciphering urine from amniotic fluid.2,5 Others will feel a gush or experience a significant release of water from their body.5 The water breaks before labor for 8-10% of moms.
+Many women may notice a trickle of excess fluid and have difficulty distinguishing between urine and amniotic fluid.2,5 Others will feel a gush or experience a significant release of water from their body.5 The water breaks before labor for 8-10% of moms.
 For the rest of moms, it breaks during labor or at the end while pushing.3 However, for some, labor begins (or signals that it’s about to start) with the water breaking.9

 Contact your doctor or midwife if you feel your water may have broken.
-Tell them if you notice any blood or a brown or green coloring to the fluid.
+Inform them if you notice any blood or a brown or green discoloration in the fluid.
 Try smelling your underwear to help determine if it is soaked with amniotic fluid or urine.
-Amniotic fluid is odorless, so if you smell nothing, it may be a sign your waters have broken.2 You can also put on a clean pair of panties and walk around.
+Amniotic fluid is odorless, so if you smell nothing, it may be a sign that your water has broken.2 You can also put on a clean pair of panties and walk around.
 If you continue to leak, it’s probably your water, not urine.

 You Lose Your Mucus Plug or Have a Bloody Show

-In addition to water breaking, you may also experience the loss of your mucus plug or some bloody mucus (bloody show).
-This comes in the form of mucus that may be tinged with blood or clear.
+In addition to water breaking, you may also experience the loss of your mucus plug or some bloody mucus (known as bloody show).
+This appears as mucus that may be tinged with blood or clear.
 This is a natural progression of labor, and all women will have their mucus plug expelled, but not all will notice it.
 Bloody mucus can signify that labor will begin in a few days.1,2,4,5

 Your Cervix Dilates or Effaces

 As you near the end, your provider may ask if you want a cervical exam to check on your dilation.
 These exams can be uncomfortable for some people, but cervical dilation can be a positive sign of labor.
-When you get closer to the end, your cervix will thin out (efface) and open (dilate).
+As you approach the end, your cervix will thin out (efface) and open (dilate).
 Your midwife or doctor can feel this progress during an internal exam.
-However, it’s important to note that many women will not dilate before labor, and others will dilate weeks before labor occurs, so it’s not a perfect indication.2,5 Talk to your doctor about these exams before you agree to one to ensure it’s something you want.
+However, it’s important to note that many women will not dilate before labor, while others may dilate weeks before labor occurs, making it not a perfect indicator.2,5 Talk to your doctor about these exams before you agree to one to ensure it’s something you want.

 Your Body Relaxes